Hansmu/python-tutorial/README.md

 OrderedDict maintains the order of the values inserted into the dictionary.
 Regular dictionary may mix up the order.

 namedtuple like a quick small class `Dog = namedtuple('Dog', 'age breed name'); Dog(age = 2, breed = 'Lab', name = 'Bob'); dog.age;`

+pdb can be used for debugging from the command line `pdb.set_trace()` sets a break point